lukeed/svelte-preprocess-esbuild/readme.md

 A limited subset of [`esbuild.TransformOptions`](https://github.com/evanw/esbuild/blob/master/lib/types.ts#L126) is supported.
 These values are forced (for compatbility and/or reliability): `minify`, `loader`, `format`, and `errorLimit`.

-Please the exported `Options` interface for the full configuration object.
+Please see the exported [`Options` interface](https://github.com/lukeed/svelte-preprocess-esbuild/blob/master/src/index.ts#L17) for the full detail.

 Below is the _only_ option that this plugin adds: